jsx-eslint/eslint-plugin-react/docs/rules/no-access-state-in-setstate.md

 # Prevent using this.state within a this.setState (no-access-state-in-setstate)

-This rule should prevent usage of this.state inside setState calls.
+This rule should prevent usage of `this.state` inside `setState` calls.
-Such usage of this.state might result in errors when two state calls is called in batch and thus referencing old state and not the current state.
+Such usage of `this.state` might result in errors when two state calls are called in batch and thus referencing old state and not the current state.
 An example can be an increment function: